microsoft/MixedRealityToolkit-Unity/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41B Bug Report"
 about: Create a report to help us improve.
-Please label your issue with HoloToolkit or MRTK vNext, depending on which project this affects.
 ---

+**Does this affect the legacy HoloToolkit (master) or the Mixed Reality Toolkit (mrtk_release)?**
+HoloToolkit | Mixed Reality Toolkit

 **Describe the bug**
 A clear and concise description of what the bug is.